kmackay/emk/docs/manual.md

 that could not be loaded.
 If only one name is provided, the result will be a value rather than a list (for convenience, so that you can write `mymod = emk.module("my_module")`, but also write `c, link = emk.module("c", "link")`).

-You can also use `emk.weak_module` to load one or emk modules into the current scope, without causing their post_<scope type>() methods to be called.
+You can also use `emk.weak_module` to load one or emk modules into the current scope, without causing their post_&lt;scope type>() methods to be called.
+This would be used for example if you want to configure a module, but do not want it to do anything in the current scope.

 ### Inserting Modules